Shaidnusch/world_cup_project/README.md

 # Project: WorldCup database

-# Project goal
+## Project goal
 Create a Bash script that enters information from World Cup games into PostgreSQL automatically, then query the database for useful statistics (as it was asked by the task).

-Project made as part of the FreeCodeCamp Relational Databases Beta Certificate course
+Project made as part of the <b> FreeCodeCamp Relational Databases Beta Certificate course</b>.